 WARNING!
 Always leave loading arm halfway up while log is on sawmill bed.
 Failure to do so may result in serious injury or death.

 NOTE: Logs also may be loaded onto the mill with a tractor or other equipment specifically designed for that purpose.

-- 5. Raise the clamp up to prevent the log from rolling of the bed. - 6.
-Raise the clamp up/down lever.
+5. Raise the clamp up to prevent the log from rolling of the bed.

 To Turn Logs